An Urgent Warning

 Disciples will “hear of wars and reports of wars,” and deceivers will point to conflicts between nations, earthquakes, and similar calamities, both natural and manmade, as “signs,” evidence of the rapidly approaching “end.”

-Wars, seismic activities, and famines occur with regularity; however, they are NOT indicators of the nearness of Christ’s return, and they cannot be used to calculate the “end.”
+Wars, seismic activities, and famines occur with regularity; however, they are not indicators of the nearness of Christ’s return, and they cannot be used to calculate the “end.”
 At most, they are “birth pains” that point to the inevitable conclusion of the present evil age.

 TIMES AND SEASONS